Shweit/Shweit/README.md

 ## I'm a Freelancer and student of the IU in Düsseldorf!

-- 🔭 Currently Developing: [CorpMily Media Group][website]!
+- 🔭 Currently Developing for EasyBill!
-- 🌱 Currenty learning Django
+- 🌱 Currenty learning -
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Finish developing CorpMily
 - ⚡ Fun fact: I love to drive around in my car at night!